Red front doors of School of Education building

 Prior Coursework

-With program approval, students are allowed to count graduate coursework from other institutions.
+With program approval, students are allowed to transfer graduate coursework from other institutions.
 Coursework earned ten or more years prior to admission to a doctoral degree is not allowed to satisfy requirements.

-No credits taken as an undergraduate are allowed to count toward the post-master’s credits for the degree.
+No credits taken as an undergraduate are allowed to transfer.

 Students are assigned a faculty advisor upon admission to the program.